 This page is to keep all the information on all your subjects.

 You can keep this info as part of your semester overview, or you can create a separate page for each of your classes.
-If you create a page per class, you can add there information such as assignments, grades, deadlines, required reading.
+If you create a page per class, you can add there information such as assignments, grades, deadlines, and required reading.

 Speaking of requires reading….